Mount Monday Alumna Profile – Ashlynn Fields ’12

 Ashlynn Fields, Mount St. Dominic Class of 2012, is currently a graduate student at the University of Southern California-Rossier School of Education, pursuing a masters degree in Postsecondary Administration and Student Affairs, with a focus in Athletic Administration.
 At USC, Ashlynn works as a Graduate Assistant in the USC Athletics’ Student-Athlete Academic Services department.
 In this role, she meets with 15 student-athletes on a weekly basis to regulate grades by creating academic plans and providing resources for improved academic and personal achievement.
 Before attending USC, Ashlynn attended Boston College, earning her BA in 2016 in Applied Psychology and Human Development, as well as Communication.
 As an undergrad, Ashlynn was a Division I student-athlete on the Boston College Cross-Country and Track & Field team, serving as captain during her senior year.

 This past January, Ashlynn had the privilege of representing USC’s athletic department as one of just 227 individuals chosen to attend the Emerging Leaders Seminar (ELS) at the National Collegiate Athletic Association (NCAA) headquarters.
-Ashlynn noted that attending ELS was an experience of a lifetime that opened her eyes to various career opportunities within collegiate athletics that go beyond solely working on an institutional level.
-She was able to hear from speakers from all over the country who work in different settings within college athletics whether it be at universities, conference offices, affiliate organizations, and of course the NCAA national office as well.
-For Ashlynn, the experience at ELS was all about learning how to build a personal brand, professional development and networking, an experience that enabled her to connect with some incredible ELS participants that will be valuable resources and colleagues in the future.
+Ashlynn noted, “Attending ELS was an experience of a lifetime that opened my eyes to various career opportunities within collegiate athletics that go beyond solely working on an institutional level.
+I was able to hear from speakers from all over the country who work in different settings within college athletics whether it be at universities, conference offices, affiliate organizations, and of course the NCAA national office as well.
+The experience at ELS was all about learning how to build a personal brand, professional development and networking, an experience that enabled me to connect with some incredible ELS participants that will be valuable resources and colleagues in the future.”
 Her career goal post-graduation is to work within student-athlete development.
 She wishes to improve the personal and professional development of young student-athletes so that they are more than prepared to be successful for life after athletics.

 Proudest moments, competing and comradery